ruse-traveler/BHCalCalibration/README.md

   - `JCalibrateHCalWithImaging`: Found in the `plugin` directory, this is a simple JANA plugin to compare the reconstructed hit and cluster energy in the BHCal and BECal to simulated particles.
 This also prepares a TNtuple to be read in by a ROOT macro to train a TMVA model.
   - `BHCalCalibration:` The source code is found in the `src` directory which is run with `DoBHCalCalibration.cxx`.
 This ingests the TNtuple from `JCalibrateHCalWithImaging` and trains a TMVA model according to set specifications.

 There is also `TrainAndApplyBHCalCalibration.cxx`, a ROOT macro which does the same thing as the `BHCalCalibration` package.
 It was put together to test training and applying a TMVA model in the same macro.

+The older macros which trained and applied the TMVA model separately (`DoHCalCalibration.C` and `ApplyHCalCalibration.C` respectively) are currently kept the `macros` directory for posterity.

 ### JCalibrateHCal Usage